kduxin/firelang/README.md

 The usual way of using a neural network NN is to process a data batch at a time, that is the parallelization of $\text{NN}(x_1)$, $\text{NN}(x_2)$...
-Recent advances in deep learning packages provide a new paradigm of parallelize the computation of $\text{NN}_1(x)$, $\text{NN}_2(x)$...  such as the [vmap](https://pytorch.org/tutorials/prototype/vmap_recipe.html) method in JAX and PyTorch.
+Recent advances in deep learning packages provide a new paradigm to parallelize the computation of $\text{NN}_1(x)$, $\text{NN}_2(x)$...  such as the [vmap](https://pytorch.org/tutorials/prototype/vmap_recipe.html) method in JAX and PyTorch.

 In FIRE-based language models, we instead require the parallelization of both neural networks and data.
-The desired behavior should include:
+The desired behaviors should include:
 - paired mode: output a vector.
   - $\text{NN}_1(x_1)$, $\text{NN}_2(x_2)$, $\text{NN}_3(x_3)$...